B.A. (Sarah Lawrence College, New York)

 I am happy to develop new ideas in these areas with Honours students.
-I also have several pre-conceived projects for 2013.
-These are:
+I also have some pre-conceived projects for 2014.
+These include:

-(3) a recent study suggested that infants are 'prepared' to fear natural predators, such as snakes.
+(2) a recent study suggested that infants are 'prepared' to fear natural predators, such as snakes.
 This is evident in their tendency to visually fixate on videos of snakes compared to other animals, when they are also being exposed to a fearful voice.
 The visual preference for snakes is not present when the voice is neutral.
-I would like a student to test whether or not infants are also prepared to fear sharks using a similar paradigm.
+Using a similar paradigm, I would like a student to test whether or not infants are also prepared to fear sharks.